MemVerge/nf-float/README.md

 ## Installation

-To run `float` with Nextflow, you must install the Nextflow and the float plugin.
+To run Nextflow with `float`, you must install Nextflow and the `nf-float` plugin.

-__Note__

-Nextflow and the plugin should be installed on a node that have access to the NFS which is available to all worker nodes.

 ### Install Nextflow